-Employee salaries funded by the Department of Health and Human Services (DHHS) agencies are subject to limitations set by the federal government.
-The Consolidated Appropriations Act restricts the amount of direct salary to Executive Level II of the Federal Executive Pay scale for DHHS awards.
-The Executive Level II salary was set at $185,100 effective January 10, 2016.
+Employee salaries funded by U.S. Department of Health and Human Services (HHS) agencies are subject to limitations set by the federal government.
+The Consolidated Appropriations Act restricts the amount of direct salary to Executive Level II of the Federal Executive Pay scale for HHS awards.
+The Executive Level II salary was set at $187,000 effective January 8, 2017.
 NIH Salary Cap - History of salary cap levels for NIH

 The salary cap applies to grants, cooperative agreements, and contracts from these agencies.
 The applicable cap takes effect on the Project Start Date for new and competing awards, and the Budget Start Date for non-competing awards.

 Detailed budgets: The Institutional Base Salary is to be used to calculate salary; the agency will adjust the awarded salary subject to the current salary cap at the time of award.
 The annual inflation increase should be applied to the budget as usual.